EvoTestOps/AISysRev/README.md

 Run in [client/](./client/) `npm test` for e2e tests

-Run in root `make backend-test` for backend tests
+Run in root `make backend-test` (`./backend-test.bat` for Windows non-WSL) for backend tests

-Run in root `make backend-test-html` for backend tests and HTML coverage report
+Run in root `make backend-test-html` (`./backend-test-html.bat` for Windows non-WSL) for backend tests and HTML coverage report

 ## Makefile Commands